404Wolf/stainless-technical-breifing-natug/document.typ

 === General Design

+NATuG is a `python` package that heavily follows `oop` principals for managing program state and exposing functionality.

 The hardest part of the design of the program has been state management.
-NATuG is a `python` package that heavily follows `oop` principals for managing program state and exposing functionality.

-When you launch the program, `natug` creates a `natug.Runner`, which is an object that keeps track of many `natug.Manager`s.
-Each `Manager` has a `.current` state, and there are `Manager`s for most parts of the program: the `Domain`s, `Helices`, `NucleicAcidProfile`, etc. .
+When you launch the program, `natug` creates a `natug.Runner`, which keeps track of many `natug.Manager`s.
+Each `Manager` has a `.current` state, and there are `Manager`s for most parts of the program: the `Domain`s, `Helices`, etc. .

-The various biological structures are represented with spcial data structures.
+The various biological structures are represented with special data structures.
 Significant effort has gone into making these as simple/modularized as possible.

 For example, `Domain`s are stored in groups called `Subunit`s, which all go into one big `Subunits`, which is a property of `Domains`.
-This lets us do nice things like modifying angles of all subunits at once.
+This lets us do nice things like modifying angles of all symmetrical subunits at once.

-All the plotting is handled by `pyqtplot`, with lots of customization like mapping plotted points to corresponding data structures.

 #figure(
   image("./resources/sequence-editor-manual-input.png", height: 2in), caption: [Custom base pair sequence editor],